 Each year, Allied Physicians Group bring together physicians and healthcare industry leaders to discuss the current state of private practice medicine and promote the independent group practice.
-All proceeds from the Allied Physicians Group Conference and Gala is given to the Allied Foundation to fund free community-based strategies and initiatives throughout the year.
+All proceeds from the Allied Physicians Group Conference and Gala are given to the Allied Foundation to fund free community-based strategies and initiatives throughout the year.

 Allied Physicians Group – one of the largest private medical partnerships in the New York metropolitan area – got its start from an informal dialogue between two independent and hospital-based pediatricians.
 Each was happy within their practices but concerned about the future.
 When an attorney suggested that they should consider building a network of independent practices, the pediatricians took action.